-Federal Estate Taxes After the Taxpayer Relief Act of 2012
+Federal Estate Taxes After the Tax CUTS AND JOBS Act of 2017

-The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) did repeal the federal estate tax – for a single year – 2010.
+The Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) repealed the federal estate tax – for a single year – 2010.
 The estates of oil & gas tycoon Dan Duncan (approximate net worth $9 billion), Yankees owner George Steinbrenner ($1.15 billion), and Glen Bell of Taco Bell fame, all of who died in 2010, were not subject to the federal estate tax.
-But, if you are reading this in 2011 or later, the repeal did not apply to you.
+But the repeal did not apply to you.
 If your estate is over $5 million (about 0.05% of Dan Duncan’s), federal estate taxes remain a concern in your estate planning.

 With the passage of the the Taxpayer Relief Act of 2012 (TRA 2012), passed January 2, 2013, the applicable exclusion amount (your “estate tax exemption”) was permanently set at $5,000,000 as of 2012, with inflation adjustments for future years.
-The applicable exclusion amount for persons dying in 2017 is $5,490,000.
 There is a flat estate tax rate of 40% on all amounts over the exclusion amount.
 There is no outright estate tax repeal on the horizon.

-With a national debt of over $18 trillion ($18,000,000,000,000), unfunded liabilities for federal entitlement programs dwarfing even that staggering sum, it is very possible that there may be legislation reducing the exemption and/or increasing the rate in the future.
+With a national debt of over $22 trillion ($22,000,000,000,000), unfunded liabilities for federal entitlement programs dwarfing even that staggering sum, it is very possible that the 2017 increase will never be made permanent.
 We therefore continue to urge our clients to take prudent steps to disinherit the IRS.

 TRA 2012 made permanent a “portability” provision allowing the carryover of a predeceasing spouse’s unused estate tax exemption to the surviving spouse (new IRC Section 2010(c)(3)) if certain conditions are met.
 We can discuss this during your planning.
 We believe that in most cases married clients are best served by sticking with traditional estate tax planning methods and using portability as a backup.